 It will conclude with Recommendations of how faith-based actors could be better supported in their work in contexts of urban protracted displacement.

-It will be completed for presentation at the October 2017 Localizing Response to Humanitarian Need: The Role of Religious and Faith-Based Organizations and JLI Board Meeting and include key evidence
+It will be completed for presentation at the October 2017 meeting on Localizing Response to Humanitarian Need: The Role of Religious and Faith-Based Organizations and JLI Board Meeting and include key summaries of evidence.

 A 2- or 4-page Policy Note will be produced following discussion at the October 2017 Meeting, for dissemination in Nov/Dec 2017 and for repackaging for key talking points and presentation.